KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/07_NN4_Model/README.md

 | Learning Rate        | 0.001  |
 | Epochs               | 100    |

-#### 3. For the performance metrics, we use the Confusion Matrix, ROC Curve, False Negative Rate, Precision-Recall Curve, and Distribution of Predicted Default Probabilities <br> (Please refer to the 09_Model_Comparison)
+#### 3. For the performance metrics, we use the Confusion Matrix, ROC Curve, False Negative Rate, Precision-Recall Curve, and Distribution of Predicted Default Probabilities (Please refer to the 09_Model_Comparison)